drhelius/grpc-demo/README.md

 grpc-demo-operator   1/1     1            1           2m56s
 ```

+The operator is watching custom resources with kind `services.grpcdemo.example.com`.

-Now you can create a [custom resource](https://github.com/drhelius/grpc-demo-operator/blob/master/deploy/crds/example_cr.yaml) to instruct the operator to create the demo services:
+Now you can create your own [custom resource](https://github.com/drhelius/grpc-demo-operator/blob/master/deploy/crds/example_cr.yaml) to instruct the operator to create the demo services:

 ```yaml
 apiVersion: grpcdemo.example.com/v1